kubernetes-sigs/slack-infra/slack-report-message/README.md

 slack-report-message requires the following OAuth scopes:

+- `commands`
 - `incoming-webhook`
 - `users:read`

 slack-report-message requires the following interactive components:

 - Callback ID: `report_message`.
 Recommended action name: "Report message"

+slack-report-message does not require any event subscriptions.

 The [slack app creation guide][app-creation] explains what to do with these values.